 Alternatively, the user may be interested in the end-members used in the HPx-eos.
 While many of these end-members are simply taken directly from the Holland & Powell dataset, many others are constructed from combinations of dataset end-members and G-modifying terms.
 To extract data for these end-members, use the relevant HPx-eos family axfile as described in the THERMOCALC download guide.

 Full prompts and output are recorded in the -o file.
-During the development of THERMOCALC version 3.50 (still in beta Feb 2020), we will be introducing full csv-format output (-csv file).
+From December 2020, THERMOCALC version 3.50 also prints mode 0 output in .csv format (-csv file).

 Version 6 of the Holland & Powell dataset is published in Holland & Powell (2011) J Metam Geol 29 333-383.
 An (outdated) list of mineral abbreviations and formulae, as well as notation for thermodynamic parameters that may appear on-screen, can be downloaded here: